lucaboriani/testing-stuff/texts/testing-react-components-react-testing-library.md

 ### Testing custom hooks

+@todo

-Take a look at [How to test custom React hooks](https://kentcdodds.com/blog/how-to-test-custom-react-hooks) by Kent C. Dodds as it's a pretty complex issue and the article's great!
+4 now Take a look at [How to test custom React hooks](https://kentcdodds.com/blog/how-to-test-custom-react-hooks) by Kent C. Dodds as it's a pretty complex issue and the article's great!

+### Testing Redux

+@todo

+### Testing Contexts

+@todo